 If you want me to test it out or you have any other suggestions, please let me know in the comments below.
 I will be happy to oblige!

 - Use it to make baked pesto crusted salmon.

-- Add a scoop of this pesto to your soups (like roasted pumpkin soup) to brighten the flavor.
+- Add a scoop of this pesto to your soups (like roasted pumpkin soup or roasted garlic tomato soup) to brighten the flavor.